enricostara/requirish/README.md

 ```

 In this case, **browserify** could resolve this long _require()_ without any problem.

-But, what if we put in place a **_requirish_** solution like the following to avoid the ../../../ relative paths?
+But.. how to avoid using the ../../../ relative path to find the 'jet.js' module?

+Well, you could use the `require('requirish')._(module);` statement before other require(), like the following:

 ```js
 require('requirish')._(module);